pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

     </p></details>
 - [ ] <details class="nodeco"><summary>Final Cleaning in Kick-Files</summary>
     <p>
-    After the optics analysis has run, the only input from it that is needed for the detuning analysis, is are the `Kick-Files`.
+    After the optics analysis has run, the only input from it that is needed for the detuning analysis are the `Kick-Files`.
-    In fact, these are the only files required to be present in the folder given as input to the python `analyse_amplitude_detuning` script.
+    In fact, these are the only files required to be present in the folder given as input to the python `omc3.amplitude_detuning_analysis` script.
     In the case discussed above, that for one kick one wants to keep one tune plane but not the other, one can now open the respective `kick_x` or `kick_y` file and set the natural tune entry (e.g. `NATTUNEX`) for that kick to `NaN`.
     That way, this tune measurement will be ignored.<br>